 3. Om beach

-This is the most popular beach in Gokarna because of its om shaped appearance.
+Om beach is the most popular place to visit in Gokarna because of its om shaped appearance.
 Climbing one of the hills or rocky outcrops will clearly show you the om symbol that this beach is famous for.
 You will not be the only person around though and it can get pretty crowded during the day.

 Logistics: It is a 6 kilometer drive from town over winding roads with splendid views over the ocean.
 Alternatively, its a short hike from Kudlee beach over the rocky cliff.